The LEAD Fund Authors Program

 - Paper submissions must be relevant to advancing knowledge about access, equity, and diversity in domestic or international spheres.

-- Include 500-word maximum bio or curriculum vitae
+- Include a 500-word maximum bio or curriculum vitae

 - Must have abstract and conclusion